 “Zandbergen paints fluently with an intense pleasure in her task that helps give a perfect match between subject matter and technique. … It all seems effortless, as if she creates her works like a bird singing its song - something joyous and spontaneous”.

 - Michael Dunn, Art New Zealand, Spring edition 2018.

-    Hossack has two galleries in London and one in New York, in addition to being a regular on the

-    international art fair circuit.
-Signing with Hossack in 2016 has meant that Zandbergen has gained an

-    impressive amount of offshore exposure for such a young artist.
-Proving that talent and tenacity

-    really are a winning formula.
-Zandbergen who returned to New Zealand in 2016 is now based in

-    Christchurch where she continues to paint and exhibit.
-Her most recent body of work ‘Compositions of
+Hossack has two galleries in London and one in New York, in addition to being a regular on the international art fair circuit.
+Signing with Hossack in 2016 has meant that Zandbergen has gained an impressive amount of off-shore exposure for such a young artist, with a new solo show confirmed for London in November this year – proving that talent and tenacity really are a winning formula.
+Zandbergen, who returned to New Zealand in 2016, is now based in Christchurch where she continues to paint and exhibit.

-    Nature’ was shown at Black Asterisk from June 2018.

 “Holly employs her technique with skill and intent, each stroke, rhythmic and self informing.
-She

-    has the ability to pull you deep into the story but to then bring you up from the depths of paint,

-    so you and your eyes rested upon a scene, serene and of the moment.
-You will be forever captured by
+She has the ability to pull you deep into the story but to then bring you up from the depths of paint, so you and your eyes rested upon a scene, serene and of the moment.
+You will be forever captured by its simplicity.”

-    its simplicity.”

 Graham A. Hunter, Graham Hunter Gallery, London, 2016